thejohnfreeman/rippled-docker/windows/README.md

   `C:\ProgramData\Docker\config\daemon.json` to add `"storage-opts":
   ["size=xxxGB"]`.

-You can customize which [components][8] the Visual Studio Build Tools installer installs.
+You can customize which components the installers install.
 I have chosen these components to build `rippled`:

 | Tool | Version | Component |
 | ---- | ------- | --------- |